sergelogvinov/karpenter-provider-proxmox/docs/nodeclass.md

     # Type of the metadata to expose to the VMs
     # Valid values: none, cdrom
     type: none

+    # SecretRef is used if the type is `cdrom`.
+It references a secret that contains cloud-init metadata.
+    # It must contain the following keys, each key is optional:
+    # - `user-data` - Userdata for cloud-init
+    # - `meta-data` - Metadata for cloud-init
+    # - `network-config` - Network configuration for cloud-init
+    secretRef:
+      name: talos-template
+      namespace: kube-system

   # SecurityGroups to apply to the VMs
   # Optional: if not set, no security groups will be applied to the VMs